Am I Done? Predicting Action Progress in Videos: Action Progress

 In addition to categorizing actions (\emph{action classification}), identifying their boundaries spanning through the video (\emph{action detection}) and localizing the area where they are taking place within the frames (\emph{action localization}), our goal is to learn to predict the progress of an ongoing action.
 We refer to this task as \emph{action progress prediction}.
-Additionally, we show that being able to predict to what point the action has advanced leads to improvements in spatio-temporal tubes detection by refining their temporal boundaries.